 There comes a time in every employee’s life when they will need to take some personal time for their health or to care for a loved one.
 When this happens, there are California state and federal laws in place to ensure that when they are able to return to work their job is still there for them.
 There are also laws that ensure employees have access to reasonable accommodations when they are needed to assist the employee with carrying out their duties.
-At Attorneys for Employees (AFE), we work with our clients to hold employers accountable when their rights to reasonable accommodation and medical leave are violated.
+At Attorneys for Employees (AFE), our Los Angeles FMLA attorneys work with our clients to hold employers accountable when their rights to reasonable accommodation and medical leave are violated.

-About The Family Medical Leave Act
+About The Family Medical Leave Act in Los Angeles

 The Family Medical Leave Act (FMLA) is a federal statute that entitles eligible employees to unpaid leave from their job for a specified amount of time with the assurance that their job will remain protected.
 During this time, there can be no changes to their group health insurance coverage.
 While the FMLA offers job protection to eligible employees, there are many employees who will not qualify under its terms as it only applies under the following conditions: